 Discover how your local economy compares to the rest of the nation, whether it

 is growing or declining and what is causing this to happen through this

 informative, yet entertaining presentation customized for your area.

 Ideal for annual meetings of business organizations or as a special event, this

 presentation educates the local community on how your local economy works, its

 present economic condition, and motivates the community to reinforce the good in

-the economy and take action to correct the bad.
+the economy and take action to correct what is faltering.

 America's Strongest Local Economies.

 economies while others are failing.